Fully Hyperbolic Convolutional Neural Networks: Conclusions

 In this work we have introduced a new architecture for deep neural networks.
 The architecture is motivated by the propagation of signals over physical networks where hyperbolic equations are used to describe the behavior of signal propagation.
 The network can be interpreted as a leapfrog discretization of the nonlinear Telegraph equation.
 The equation and its corresponding discretization are conservative, which implies that the network propagates the energy of the initial condition throughout all layers without decay.
 Similar to other networks, in order to obtain non-local behavior coarsening is used and, at the same time, the number of channels is increased.
 In order to coarsen the image conservatively, we use the discrete wavelet transform.
 Such a transform has a natural property that it increases the number of channels while reducing the resolution, while conserving all the information in the image due its invertibility.
+We have demonstrated the application of such networks on tasks such as segmentation as well as introduced a new application of the network for generative models using VAE's.